Best Russian Movies to Learn Russian

 The vocabulary in this movie is overwhelmingly easy, making it perfect for all levels of Russian language learners.

-It also offers some helpful military terminology that you can learn throughout the film.
+It also offers some helpful military terminology you can learn throughout the film.

 9. Stalingrad (Сталинград) — (R) 2013

-Stalingrad’s name should ring a bell if you’re a student of political history and the event that defines WWII.
+Stalingrad’s name should ring a bell if you’re a student of political history and the event that defined WWII.
 It is also one of my favorite Russian movies.

 Stalingrad is a fabulous epic action movie that tells the story of what happened in Stalingrad.

-It was the city where the Russian army and civilians withstood the German invaders for many months, a deciding factor in the war.
+It was in this city that the Russian army and civilians withstood the German invaders for many months, a deciding factor in the war.

 The vocabulary is straightforward throughout the entire film.